istio/istio.io/content/en/docs/ops/configuration/security/security-policy-examples/index.md

 ### Namespace isolation with ingress exception

-You want to block all traffic from outside the namespace `foo` but allow access from ingress gateway.
+The following policy allows traffic only from the namespace `foo` and also from the ingress gateway.
 This requires you have already enabled mTLS.

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1